We’ll Get Back to You” Usually Means This

 How to respond before the phrase becomes a stall

 The best time to address “We’ll get back to you” is before the call ends.
+Instead of accepting it, clarify it with direct questions:

 - “What needs to happen internally before you can get back to me?”